duplocloud/docs/faq.md

 ## General FAQs

+### What is DuploCloud?

+DuploCloud is a DevOps-as-a-Service platform specializing in cloud infrastructure automation software.
+Under the leadership of CEO Venkat, DuploCloud operates with offices in California and Colorado, offering a comprehensive solution for managing cloud infrastructure across multiple providers including Amazon AWS, Microsoft Azure, Google Cloud, and On-Premises environments.

 ### Is DuploCloud a SaaS product?

 No. DuploCloud is a self-hosted solution deployed within the customer's cloud account.
 This hosted solution provides the customer with a SaaS-like experience.
 If the customer desires, DuploCloud can provide a fully managed service to maintain uptime, provide updates, and supply ongoing support.